 ALSO READGorakhpur: Negligence by hospital officials caused death, indicates letter Gorakhpur tragedy: 30 children die in medical college, Yogi govt says 7 Gorakhpur: 7 deaths a day 'normal', says UP govt, ignoring there were 23 30 children die in Gorakhpur hospital, UP government says seven Hindutva mascot Adityanath is UP chief minister

+We will take appropriate action after investigating all aspects."
+Though the Gorakhpur district magistrate had not given any reason for the deaths, the Union home ministry had said according to the SP of Gorakhpur, 21 children died due to the shortage of supply of liquid oxygen.
 "As per SP Gorakhpur, 21 children died due to the shortage of supply of liquid oxygen in BRD Medical College, in last 36 hours.
 Senior officers are on the spot.
 The exact cause is being verified by the civil administration," a home ministry spokesperson had said.